rust-lang/book/src/ch03-01-variables-and-mutability.md

 We mentioned in Chapter 2 that by default, variables are *immutable*.
 This is one of many nudges in Rust that encourages us to write our code in a way that gets the most of the safety and easy concurrency that Rust has to offer.
 We still have the option to make our variables mutable, though.
-Let's explore how and why Rust encourages us to favor immutability, and why we might want to opt out of that.
+Let’s explore how and why Rust encourages us to favor immutability, and why we might want to opt out of that.

-Variables being immutable means once a value is bound, you can't change that value.
-To illustrate this, let's generate a new project in your projects directory called `variables` by using `cargo new --bin variables`.
+Variables being immutable means once a value is bound, you can’t change that value.
+To illustrate this, let’s generate a new project in your projects directory called `variables` by using `cargo new --bin variables`.

 Then, in your new `variables` directory, open `src/main.rs` and replace its code